bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ### Observations

-The new Stock API aims to provide a more robust and flexible way to manage stock, potentially simplifying customizations and integrations with external systems.
+The new Stock API provides a more robust and flexible way to manage stock, potentially simplifying customizations and integrations with external systems.

 ## 6. Storefront Bootstrap Upgrade